 Example #1 – Entrepreneurs looking to ‘crack’ the digital marketing code.

 In my marketing coaching programs, clients are typically trapped in a prison of confusion and frustration.
-Confusion over what they should be doing and frustration in that everything they try doesn’t seem to work.
+Confusion over what they should do and frustration in that everything they try doesn’t seem to work.

-When they look around they see others apparent “success” and it makes them question.
+When they look around, they see others who look successful, and it makes them question.
 I am doing everything this person is doing, heck I’m even better, why aren’t I seeing the same results?

 This leads to a feeling of frustration.
-They seek out shiny objects and tactics.
+They seek shiny objects and tactics.
 What makes this worse is they hear conflicting advice from the gurus.
 Do social, don’t bother with social, write a blog, don’t write a blog, Facebook ads, no Google AdWords.
 The list, sadly, is almost endless.

 This round and round in circles leads to confusion, overwhelm and frustration.
 They quickly become lost in a sea of despair and often give up.
 Fear of failure plays a big part, too.
 Fear often leads to paralysis and lack of action.
 So many things don’t work, it almost becomes a fruitless exercise to even try.